colhountech/AcrylicUI/README.md

 Follow me on [twitter](https://twitter.com/colhountech)

-    (I currently have 1 follower)

 ## Youtube

-I currently have 5 Subscribers on YouTube and If I get to 1000, you can support me with Memberships and Super Thanks.
+When I reach 1000 subscribers, you can support the project with Memberships and Super Thanks.
 Until then, a sub will do very nicely.

 Subscribe on [YouTube](https://www.youtube.com/channel/UC-mHR47cULEfJHvk49t1zQA)